johnsonjh/6CROSS/README.md

 ## How the port works

 * The approach was **faithful per-module** where practical.
-Algorithms, control flow, COMMON blocks, data layouts, and fixed-form source are preserved.
-  AI *was*used (Gemini, Claude, and ChatGPT), especially with the PL/6 to C conversion, the **ASMDAL** and **BMAP** ports, and for producing the automated test suite based on hand written test cases.
+Algorithms, control flow, `COMMON` blocks, data layouts, and fixed-form source are preserved.
+AI *was* used (Gemini, Claude, and ChatGPT), especially with the PL/6 to C conversions, the **ASMDAL** and **BMAP** ports, and for producing the automated test suites based on many hand-written test cases.

   * **36-bit words**: The FORTRAN code is built with `-fdefault-integer-8` so an `INTEGER` holds a CP-6 36-bit word; `cp6_compat.f` reproduces the CP-6